wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Business owner

-The owner of the business that offers services to customers.
+The person responsible for managing the business that offers services to customers.
-Can be a different person than the [Wix user](#wix-user).
+This can be the actual business owner or a manager, who may or may not be staff members themselves.
-The business owner makes decisions such as confirming or declining a booking.
+They make decisions such as confirming or declining a booking.

 ## Calendar